 More and more Americans are walking for exercise.
-In fact, the number of adults walking for transportation, fun and exercise increased by 6% in five years.
+In fact, the number of adults walking for transportation, fun and exercise increased for the fifth consecutive year in 2021.
 In total, 60% of adults are walking for aerobic activity.
 And there’s a great reason why they should be.
 The CDC reports that adults need at least 2 ½ hours of fitness in the form of aerobic activity every week.
 Good news – that aerobic activity can be something as simple as a brisk walk!

 For an average-sized adult, a 30-minute stroll can result in up to 150 calories burned walking.
 Learn the benefits of walking for exercise and health and get some tips on the best ways to get started.

 How Many Calories Do You Burn Walking?

 The number of calories burned walking depends on your weight, the distance you walk and pace of your walking.
 For example, a 170 lb. person walking at a 3 mi/hour pace for 30 minutes may burn about 142 calories while a 130 lb. person walking the same distance at the same pace may only burn 108 calories.

 Is Walking Good Exercise?

 Are you wondering “is walking good exercise?”
 The answer is a strong yes.
 Walking is a great form of exercise in addition to just burning calories.
 Walking as few as 30 minutes a day can result in health benefits such as a lowered resting heart rate.
-Some other benefits of walking include:
+Walking can also help you:

 1. Improve your balance.
 According to Harvard Medical School, one of the main benefits of walking for exercise is improving your balance and coordination.
 Create a walking plan to get you in the habit of adding a brisk stroll to your exercise routine.
 You’ll develop lower-body strength, one of the key ways to ensure you maintain your balance at any age.
 Start small and build your way up.